bolt/thumbs/README.md

     $this->mount('/thumbs', new \Bolt\Thumbs\ThumbnailProvider());
 ```

-#####If you use manually manage your install:
+#####If you manually manage your install without Composer:

+Download this project and put it somewhere in your project.

-If you are not using composer all you need to make sure is that the bolt-thumbs package can autoload correctly.
+If you are not using composer all you need to di is make sure is that the bolt-thumbs package can autoload correctly.

 Add the same line as above to your Bolt\Application `initMountpoints()` method.
 Then download this package and make sure that the classes can be autoloaded.